front-end-intermediate/session-2/readme.md

 #Session Two

 Today we begin with some tooling - using Node Package Manager to implement a simple workflow for SASS and automatic browser refresh.
-We will start using SASS on our project to create responsive features and finish by using GIT and Github to create versioning. test.
+We will start using SASS on our project to create responsive features and finish by using GIT and Github to create versioning.

 ##EXERCISE (continued)